-7 Time-Savers for Internal Communicators
+7 Ways Internal Communicators Can Save Time

 I don’t have to tell you that internal communications positions are exhausting.
 I know communicators who’ve had one to two colleagues hospitalized for exhaustion due to working 70+ hours a week.
 Even if you or your team members haven’t been affected this drastically, it’s apparent that internal communicators’ are stretched for their time and resources.